 You are here: Home AtlantiCare News

 AtlantiCare is an integrated system of services designed to help people achieve optimal health.
 It includes AtlantiCare Regional Medical Center, AtlantiCare Health Engagement, the AtlantiCare Foundation, and AtlantiCare Health Services.
-Its more than 5,400 employees and more than 700 physicians serve the community in nearly 70 locations in five counties.
+Its more than 5,221 employees and more than 700 physicians serve the community in nearly 70 locations.
 A 2009 Malcolm Baldrige Award winner, AtlantiCare was also included in Modern Healthcare’s Best Places to Work in Healthcare in 2010.
 ARMC became the 105th hospital in the nation to attain status as a Magnet™ designated hospital in March of 2004 and was redesignated a Magnet™ hospital in 2008 and 2013.